 People are often led to believe by their brokers that with variable annuities their money is safe, which couldn’t be further from the truth.
 Your money is invested in mutual funds with no real protection of your principal.

-The name of the annuity pretty much sums it up: “Variable,” as in the principal varies, unlike a fixed annuity, where the principal is guaranteed by the insurance company.
+The name of the annuity pretty much sums it up: “Variable,” as in the principal varies, unlike a fixed annuity, where the principal is guaranteed by the insurance company and backed by their financial strength and claims paying ability.

-What if you purchased your variable annuity after 2009, and you’ve enjoyed this current bull market we’ve had since then?
-In that case, ask the insurance company what the value of your annuity was on Jan.
-25, 2018, and then again on Feb.
-8, 2018.
-This will show you how much you lost in that two-week span, which will give you an idea of how at-risk your principal is.
+What if you purchased your variable annuity after 2009, and you enjoyed the bull market we had for over a decade since then?
+In that case, ask the insurance company what the value of your annuity was on February 19, 2020, and then again on March 23, 2020.
+This will show you how much you lost in that six-week COVID crash, which will give you an idea of how at-risk your principal is.

 Albert Einstein is credited with saying, “The definition of insanity is doing the same thing over and over again and expecting a different result.”
 If your goals and needs have changed now that you are in retirement and are more concerned with preserving and protecting your wealth and keeping your fees low, then it might be a good time to change your retirement strategy to match your goals and needs.